 Medicare Advantage plans have a network of health care providers or hospitals you can use.

 With Medicare Advantage plans, you may be able to choose from either a PPO or HMO network.
 PPO networks have a broad network of doctors and hospitals to choose from with no need for referrals.
 HMO networks have a network of doctors and hospitals, too.
 However, you may need a referral for care outside of the network.
 With both PPO and HMO, you'll choose providers from your plan's network when receiving routine care.
-With some plan options, you can even get routine care while traveling, or if you spend part of your year at a second home.
+With some plan options, you can even get routine care while traveling, or if you spend part of the year at a second home.

-With a Medicare supplement plan, you can see any Medicare-participating provider.
+With a Medicare Supplement plan, you can see any Medicare-participating provider.
 That means you have access to a large percentage of providers across the United States.
 In fact, 9 out of 10 primary care physicians accept Medicare External Site, according to the Kaiser Family Foundation.
-You also don’t have to worry about a referral to see a specialist with a Medicare supplement plan.
+You also don’t have to worry about a referral to see a specialist with a Medicare Supplement plan.

 You can switch Medicare Advantage plans at certain times of the year.

 If you’re interested in switching your Medicare Advantage plan, the time to do it is during the Annual Enrollment Period, also known as AEP.
 AEP runs each year from Oct.
 15–Dec.
 7. If your circumstances change outside this timeframe, like you move out of Iowa or South Dakota or lose other insurance coverage, you may qualify for a 60-day Special Enrollment Period (SEP).
 There's one more timeframe to note with Medicare Advantage — the Open Enrollment Period (OEP) — which goes from Jan.
-1–March 31 every year.
+1–Mar.
+31 every year.
 If you've enrolled in a Medicare Advantage plan and want to switch to a similar plan — this is the time to do it.
 It's kind of like a return policy for your plan.

-With a Medicare supplement plan, you can switch your plan at any time, but you may have to answer health questions.
+With a Medicare Supplement plan, you can switch your plan at any time, but you may have to answer health questions.

 For both types of plans, if you’re newly eligible for Medicare, you can enroll during your seven-month Initial Enrollment Period.